-Renowned for creativity and innovation, Melbourne is home to an eclectic collection of crafts.
+Renowned for creativity and innovation, Melbourne is home to an eclectic collection of local craft spots.
 From markets to open studios and stores, explore our guide to the best places in the city to pick up something truly special.

 Whether you’re talking fashion, homeware or works of art, Melbourne houses one of the world’s most inventive and crafty populations.
 In an array of small boutiques, studios and weekend markets filled with independent sellers, locally produced, one-of-a-kind treasures are hidden all over the city, just waiting to be found and cherished.
-Read on for our top picks for Melbourne’s local craft spots.
+Read on for our top picks for local craft spots in Melbourne.

 Shops & Boutiques